BossonQi/AlexNet/README.md

 - createTF.py -
 Firstly, rename all the files within the numbers(0 ~ n).
-Secondly, create the .TFRecord file with the images used to train.
+Secondly, create the .TFRecords file with the images used to train.

+- readTF.py -
+How to read the .TFRecords file.